Collective excitations in three-band superconductors: Introduction

-In a work \cite{grig3} it has been investigated normal oscillations of internal degrees of freedom (Higgs mode and Goldstone mode) of two-band superconductors using generalization of the extended time-dependent Ginzburg-Landau (ETDGL) theory \cite{grig2}, for the case of two coupled OP by both the internal proximity effect and the drag effect.
-It is demonstrated, that, due to the internal proximity effect, the Goldstone mode splits into two branches: common mode oscillations with acoustic spectrum, which is absorbed by the gauge field, and anti-phase oscillations with an energy gap (mass) in spectrum determined with the interband coupling $\epsilon$, which can be associated with Leggett mode.
-Analogously, due to the internal proximity effect, Higgs oscillations splits into three branches also.
-The energy gap of the common mode vanishes at critical temperature $T_{c}$, for another anti-phase mode its energy gap does not vanish at $T_{c}$ and is determined by the interband coupling $\epsilon$.
-It is demonstrated, that the second branch of Higgs mode is nonphysical (since $|\Delta_{1,2}(T_{c})|=0$, then the mass of Higgs mode must be $m_{H}(T_{c})=0$), and it, together with the Leggett mode, can be removed by special choice of coefficient at the "drag" term in Lagrangian: $\eta^{2}=\frac{1}{m_{1}m_{2}},\quad\eta\epsilon<0$ (where $m_{1,2}$ are electron masses in each band).
-Such choice remains only one coherence length, thereby prohibiting so-called type-1.5 superconductors.
-Thus, the drag effect is principal important: by special choice of the coefficient $\eta$ we ensure correct properties of the collective excitations in two-band superconductors.
-Experimental data of Ref.\cite{pono1,pono2} on the effect of resonant enhancement of the current through a Josephson junction between two-band superconductors have been analyzed.
-It is demonstrated, that the data can be explained by the coupling of Josephson oscillations with Higgs oscillations of two-band superconductors $\hbar\omega=\sqrt{|\Delta_{1}||\Delta_{2}|}\propto\sqrt{|\Psi_{1}||\Psi_{2}|}$, and hence \emph{these experiments cannot be considered as experimental confirmation of the Leggett mode}.
+In the work~\cite{grig3} there were investigated normal oscillations of internal degrees of freedom (Higgs mode and Goldstone mode) of two-band superconductors using generalization of the extended time-dependent Ginzburg-Landau (ETDGL) theory~\cite{grig2}, for the case of two coupled OP by both the internal proximity effect and the drag effect.
+It is demonstrated that, due to the internal proximity effect, the Goldstone mode splits into two branches: common mode oscillations with acoustic spectrum, which is absorbed by the gauge field, and anti-phase oscillations with an energy gap (mass) in the spectrum determined with the interband coupling $\epsilon$, which can be associated with the Leggett mode.
+Analogously, due to the internal proximity effect, Higgs oscillations also split into two branches.
+The energy gap of the common mode vanishes at a critical temperature $T_{c}$.
+For another anti-phase mode, its energy gap does not vanish at $T_{c}$ and is determined by the interband coupling $\epsilon$.
+It is demonstrated that the second branch of Higgs mode is nonphysical [since $|\Delta_{1,2}(T_{c})|=0$, then the mass of Higgs mode must be $m_{\rm H}(T_{c})=0$], and it, together with the Leggett mode, can be removed by special choice of the coefficient at the ``drag'' term in Lagrangian: $\eta^{2}={1}/{m_{1}m_{2}}$, $\eta\epsilon<0$ (where $m_{1,2}$ are electron masses in each band).
+Such a choice permits only one coherence length, thereby prohibiting the so-called type-1.5 superconductors.
+Thus, the drag effect is principally important: by special choice of the coefficient $\eta$ we ensure correct properties of the collective excitations in two-band superconductors.
+Experimental data of references~\cite{pono1,pono2} on the effect of resonant enhancement of the current through a Josephson junction between two-band superconductors is analyzed.
+It is demonstrated that the data can be explained by the coupling of Josephson oscillations with Higgs oscillations of two-band superconductors $\hbar\omega=\sqrt{|\Delta_{1}||\Delta_{2}|}\propto\sqrt{|\Psi_{1}||\Psi_{2}|}$, and hence, \emph{these experiments cannot be considered as experimental confirmation of the Leggett mode}.